-PIM solutions like TrueCommerce’s Product Manager draw information about products from dispersed sources a human would otherwise have to cross-check—such as your ERP, spreadsheets, and files sent from your suppliers—and collects it all in one place.
-It gives you a single source of truth that can autogenerate updates and even syndicate new and updated content to your eCommerce store or marketplace.
+PIM solutions draw information about products from dispersed sources a human would otherwise have to cross-check—such as your ERP, spreadsheets, and files sent from your suppliers—and collect it all in one place.
+They give you a single source of truth that can autogenerate updates and even syndicate new and updated content to your eCommerce store or marketplace.

 Not only does product information management save you from having to chase down and retype information manually; it also gives your customers a better, more consistent shopping experience with branded descriptions, accurate specifications, and rich media content across all your channels.

 Pre-COVID, many makeup consumers were already shifting toward eCommerce over brick-and-mortar purchasing, and the shutdown cemented and amplified those habits.
 While some consumers love to browse through cosmetics in a store, others may only do that occasionally and want to be able to reorder simply without leaving home.
 With the continued rise of digital makeup buying, it pays to give customers an easy-to-use B2C experience.

 Having an eCommerce web store empowers your customers to shop wherever and whenever they want.
 But it’s not enough to just “have” an eCommerce presence.
 To keep customers happy, you need a seamless online shopping experience that matches your brand messaging and image.
 Having the right technology at your back can make managing your web store easier than you might think.